New Jazz (Atlanta): Plot

 In Amsterdam, Earn (Donald Glover) meets with Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) at a coffee shop.
 Earn gives them passes for a spa session and both Alfred and Darius leave to spend the day there.
 While heading to the spa, Alfred notes a man with a blanket and a Goofy cap outside a doorway, convulsing and weeping profusely.
 Darius warns Alfred not to be like the man.

 After consuming space cakes, Alfred and Darius separate by mistake at a red-light district.
-Alfred flees from a group of obnoxious schoolboys who recognize him, hiding in an undisclosed location as he watches them steal a baby from a pram and throw it around to each other like a baseball.
+Alfred flees from a group of obnoxious schoolboys who recognize him, hiding in an undisclosed location as he watches them steal a baby from a pram and throw it around to each other like a football.
 He inspects the building and finds a woman crying.
 When he asks her what is happening, he realizes they are in an acting performance.
 As he continues exploring, he finds himself in an art gallery.
-He has a conversation with a histrionic American woman named Lorraine (Ava Grey), who criticizes most of Alfred's personality but catches Alfred's attention.
+He has a conversation with a histrionic American trans woman named Lorraine (Ava Grey), who criticizes most of Alfred's personality but catches Alfred's attention.

 As night surprisingly falls quickly, Lorraine takes Alfred with her friends to a club named "Cancel Club", where Alfred is nicknamed "New Jazz".
 He feels uncomfortable when her friends question his possible relationship with Lorraine and leaves their table.
 At the bar counter, he meets Liam Neeson, who recounts one of his scandals involving his desire to get into a fight and kill a black man in the 1970s to avenge the rape of a friend of his.
 Neeson shows deep remorse for his actions, but surprises Alfred by stating that he doesn't like black people for nearly ruining his career and considers them "mortal enemies", claiming he and all other white people don’t have to learn anything if they don’t want to.
 He then leaves the club.
 Lorraine then takes Alfred out of the club just as the presenter introduces him.

 As Lorraine and Alfred leave, the night has turned into day pretty quickly.
 Alfred decides he had enough and starts leaving, causing an argument between him and Lorraine.
 She declares that she was only trying to help him by being rude to him, and accuses him of foolishly giving control of his finances to his friends and family.
 Suddenly, the cakes start taking effect and Alfred, wearing the Goofy cap Lorraine gave him, collapses in a doorway.
 She leaves him with a blanket; in a surreal sequence, Darius and Alfred walk past him, reminiscent of the scene at the beginning.
 He then loses consciousness.

 Later, Alfred wakes up in his hotel room recovering with Earn by his side, who found him in the streets.
-When Alfred asks about Lorraine, Earn says "your mom?", prompting Alfred to change the subject.
+When Alfred asks about Lorraine, Earn says, "Your mom?", prompting Alfred to change the subject.
 As Earn is about to leave, Alfred asks him about the ownership of his masters and Earn says that Alfred himself owns them.
 Earn leaves while Alfred stays to rest.